lodgeit-labs/accounts-assessor/prolog_chat_endpoint/README.txt

 only SBE linked in for now.
+We need to integrate this into prolog_server, with different urls.